faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

-- errors: check that no meta-level constructs remain in staged output
+- errors: check that no meta-level constructs remains in staged output
 - errors: pattern matching should not be allowed on object language constructors
+- errors: dedicated error message for missing type class instances
 - staging feature: eta-expansion is needed on functions with object-level pattern matching only
 - feature: deriving for Eq and Ord classes
 - feature: only builtin modules can be imported